ninambash/COLOR-THERAPY/README.md

 Make a function for reset button to restart the game as opposed to reload <br>

 # stretch goals
+Adding levels to the game.<br>
 Make colors move faster by decreasing the timer as the player gets better at the game.<br>
-Have user log in to continue where they left off and keep score of that paticular user to continue the next time they log in.<br>
+Have user log in to continue where they left to continue bulding.<br>
 Have a separate link for rules of the game as opposed to displaying on the same page. <br>
 Adding media querries.<br>
-Adding levels to the game.<br>
 Adding more interractions to the game.

 # potential roadblocks